 The proportion of children (all dependent children under the age of 20) living in low-income families is a measure based on the number of children living in families in receipt of Child Tax Credits whose reported income is less than 60 per cent of the median income or in receipt of Income Support or (Income-Based) Jobs Seekers Allowance, divided by the total number of children in the area (determined by Child Benefit data).

 Overall, Warwickshire has a lower proportion of children living in low-income families when compared to both regional and national equivalent figures.
-This figure steadily declined between 2010 and 2013, in line with national, but not regional trends.
-When looking at district and borough level data, we can see there is split between the north and south of the County, with the north home to a larger proportion of children living in low-income families.
-Nuneaton & Bedworth Borough has the largest concentration of children living in low-income families in the County (18.2%), whilst Stratford-on-Avon District has the smallest concentration (8%).
-This data highlights the importance of looking at data at a lower spatial level (district/borough).
-When looking only at the Warwickshire average, compared to national and regional trends, we can miss important information about the local communities within Warwickshire.
-Also, data at this level can mask inequalities in the County.
+This figure steadily declined between 2010 and 2013, although rose slightly in 2014 in line with national trends.
+When looking at district and borough level data, we can see there is split between the north and south of the county, with the north home to a larger proportion of children living in low-income families.
+Nuneaton & Bedworth Borough has the largest concentration of children living in low-income families in the county (18.1%), whilst Stratford-on-Avon District has the smallest concentration (9.3%) – this pattern has been unchanged over the last five years.
+However, Nuneaton & Bedworth Borough’s proportion of children living in low-income families has reduced the most over the last five years (from 19.6% in 2010 to 18.1% in 2014).
+All other districts/boroughs have reduced apart from North Warwickshire which fell from 14.2% in 2010 to 13.1% in 2013, but then rose again back to 14.2% in 2014.

 Proportion of children living in all out of work benefit claimants households